What is a Bank Statement?

 Benefits of a Bank Statement

 Bank statements help account holders understand their financial activity in a clear and organised way.
-They show every deposit, withdrawal, and transfer for a selected period, making it easier to track money accurately.
+They show every deposit, withdrawal, and transfer for a selected period, making it easier to track money accurately and consistently.
 Regular access to statements also helps users stay aware of their account balance, monitor interest earned, and review any charges applied by the bank.

 Checking bank statements frequently allows users to spot errors, identify suspicious transactions, and take timely action if anything looks incorrect.
 Statements sent monthly or quarterly through email or available through online banking help customers maintain better financial control, plan expenses, and make informed decisions.